juanzdev/jekyll-now/_posts/2017-03-09-TeethClassifier.md

 {: .center}
 ![pic](../images/giphyob.gif)
-*Obama teeth being detected by our conv net!*
+*Obama's teeth being detected by our conv net!*

 The overall steps that will involve creating the detector pipeline are:
 1. Finding the correct datasets, and adpating those datasets to the problem